Love the problems, not the solutions. We want to see diverse views in problem solving.

 Outside the office, Sami enjoys a married life, barbecue, and the occasional game on PC or PS4.

 Emil Eirola is one of the first expert hires in Silo.AI, bringing machine learning experience to the company.
-With a Masters thesis (2009) on feature selection and doctoral thesis (2014) on Machine Learning for data with missing values, his research has focused on how to deal with the practical issues of applying ML in a principled manner.
-The undergraduate major in mathematics ensures a strong understanding of the theoretical foundations behind the algorithms.
+With a Master’s thesis (2009) on feature selection and PhD thesis (2014) on Machine Learning for data with missing values, his research has focused on how to deal with the practical issues of applying ML to real-world problems.
+An undergraduate major in mathematics ensures a strong understanding of the theoretical foundations behind the algorithms.